leandog/intelligent-engineering-with-ai/Course Outline.md

      - Applying design patterns
      - Using AI tools effectively

-**Practical Exercise: Refactoring with AI Tools (45 minutes)**

-7. **Step-by-Step Guide:**

-   **Step 1: Identify Code Smells (10 minutes)**

-   - **Instructor Demonstration:**
-     - Use AI tools to identify code smells in the Roman Numeral Calculator codebase.
-     - Discuss the significance of each identified issue.
+**Code Smells and Design Patterns (1 hour 30 minutes)**

-   **Step 2: Refactor the Code (15 minutes)**
+3. **Introduction to Code Smells (15 minutes)**

-   - **Instructor Demonstration:**
-     - Use AI tools to assist in refactoring the code.
-     - Manually verify and improve the AI-suggested refactorings.

-   **Step 3: Apply Clean Code Principles (20 minutes)**

-   - **Instructor Demonstration:**
-     - Refactor the codebase to adhere to clean code principles.
-     - Examples of renaming variables, breaking down large functions, and removing duplication.

-8. **Hands-On Practice: Pair Programming Exercise (15 minutes)**
-   - Participants work in pairs to refactor a provided codebase using AI tools and clean code principles.
-   - Instructors provide guidance and support, ensuring best practices are followed.
+   - Overview of common code smells:
+     - Long methods, large classes, duplicated code, etc.
+   - Importance of identifying and addressing code smells for maintainable code.

 **The Boy Scout Rule and "Make the Change Easy, Then Make the Easy Change" (15 minutes)**

-3. **Introduction to the Boy Scout Rule (7 minutes)**
+4. **Introduction to the Boy Scout Rule (7 minutes)**

    - **Objective**: Emphasize the importance of continuous improvement in code quality.
    - **Concept**: